tana114/interdisciplinary_problem_synthesis/README.md

 ### Step 4 — Verification of self-consistency

-Based on self-consistency scores, we selected the most appropriate final answer for each question.
+Based on self-consistency rates, we selected the most appropriate final answer for each question.

 ## Details of each step